matthiassiegel/Related/readme.txt

 1. Choosing related posts in the edit post screen

 == Changelog ==

+= 1.11wip =
+* Minor rewrites that may prevent interference with other plugins

 = 1.1 =
 * Bugfix: related posts are now correctly saved (deleted) when all related posts are removed from the current post